No-Hair Theorem in the Wake of Event Horizon Telescope: Hair parameter in the light of the EHT shadow of M87*

-In order to shining light on the additional deformation parameter $\epsilon$, we here wish to compare the shadow derived for hairy Kerr solutions at hand with the shadow of M87* SMBH\cite{Akiyama:2019cqa,Akiyama:2019eap}.
-This comparison perform through three observables, oblateness, deviation from circularity (DC) and shadow's diameter.
-In this way, using the window related to these three observables we are able to provide some novel upper bounds for the hair parameter $\epsilon$ which lets us evaluate the credit of NHT in the framework of the deformed Kerr spacetime metric (\ref{metric}).
+To shine a light on the additional deformation parameter $\epsilon$, we here wish to compare the shadow derived for hairy Kerr solutions at hand with the shadow of M87* SMBH \cite{Akiyama:2019cqa,Akiyama:2019eap}.
+This comparison performs through three observables oblateness, deviation from circularity (DC), and shadow diameter.
+In this way, using the window related to these three observables, we can provide some novel upper bounds for the hair parameter $\epsilon$.
+It lets us evaluate the credit of NHT in the framework of the deformed Kerr spacetime metric (\ref{metric}).